Votes for vocational education?

 Through advanced apprenticeships, universities and industry can unite to manufacture a more sustainable future for the UK economy

-Professor Sir Keith Burnett, Vice-Chancellor, University of Sheffield
+Professor Sir Keith Burnett, President and Vice-Chancellor, University of Sheffield

 In the run up to the General Election, British political parties are vying to show their vision for economic growth, and their support for the development of the vocational skills which will support it.
 All agree there is a problem, bemoan the lack of status in technical education and pledge to introduce structural change.
 The Husbands Review of Vocational Education and Training, conducted as part of the Labour Party’s Policy Review, starkly outlines the extent of the UK’s weakness when it comes to apprenticeships and technical education.